 Featured

-Brass band concerts in Locke Park are starting again in June, one or two a month to September, sponsored by Kingstone Ward Alliance.
+Brass band concerts in Locke Park started again in May, with one or two a month to September, sponsored by Kingstone Ward Alliance and Virgin Money.
 Yorkshire Thoroughbred Car Club has its Classic Car event in June and its Gala in August.
+And more later in the year …

 Friends of Locke Park open Locke Park Tower on the first Sunday of each month from 2pm until 4pm, weather conditions permitting.
 We also need to have enough volunteers each time.
+If you would like to join the Friends of Locke Park volunteers, do get in touch.

 Featured